dalton-herriman/ML-ransomware-early-detection/README.md

 - Trigger alerts or mitigation before significant damage occurs
 - Must run efficiently and reliably on endpoints or within a network

+This design leverages a Random Forest Classifier, a solid baseline for ransomware detection.
+We are using synthetic training data generated from a script in the project.
+Once the cutover to real data occurs, preprocessing will need to be added.
 ---

 ## Architecture Overview